 Starting on the Isle of Vatersay you will finish at the most northerly point of the Isle of Lewis, the Butt of Lewis lighthouse.

-Lewis and Harris are particularly close to my heart as I am from Stornoway (the capital of Lewis and Harris) so I have also written a post of 8 Of The Best Things To Do On The Isle Of Lewis, from the Callanish Stones to the Gearrannan Blackhouse Village and I look to write a similar post shortly on the best things to do on The Isle of Harris.
+Lewis and Harris are particularly close to my heart as I am from Stornoway (the capital of Lewis and Harris) so I have also written a post of The Best Things To Do On The Isle Of Lewis, from the Callanish Stones to the Gearrannan Blackhouse Village and I look to write a similar post shortly on the best things to do on The Isle of Harris.

 Now I don’t like to refer to this one as a gem, it doesn’t feel appropriate but it is certainly very interesting and something you need to visit.

 The Catalina was most commonly used during WWII and it was during this time that this crash took place, on 12th May 1944.
 This plane was built by the Americans in the 30/40s and is often referred to as a flying boat as it could take off and land at sea.
 The Catalina lost its way during a nighttime training exercise from Oban and crashed into one of the hills on Vatersay, Heishaval Beag.